Your typical oil filter has to perform a crucially important job.

 Many vehicles don’t even have a recommended service interval and rely instead on a “Service Reminder Light”.

 On some vehicles, the light may not come on for 12,000 to 15,000 miles depending on driving conditions!

-That’s a long time for oil filters to remain in service.
+That’s a long time for filters to remain in service.

-Make sure that you change your oil and oil filters on a regular basis.
+Make sure that you change your oil and filter on a regular basis.

 Since the development of engine sludge is directly related to how often you change your oil.

 With Full-Flow Filtration the oil Is filtered before it gets to the:

 - Crankshaft Bearings

 It is an efficient way of removing contaminants and it assures only filtered oil is supplied to the engine.
 In time, though, accumulated dirt and debris trapped by the filter begin to obstruct the flow of oil.
 Since there is no way to tell how dirty the filter actually is, the filter should be changed according to the maintenance schedule in your vehicle owner’s manual, or when the oil is changed.

 Though some vehicle owner’s manuals say filter replacement at every other oil change is acceptable, most professional technicians always change the filters at every oil change.